rbslandau/Function_div/README.md

 Repo for the publication "Taxonomic and functional diversity of stream invertebrates along an environmental stress gradient"
 ====================================================================================================================

-This repo contains the script and data for the related publication under review
+This repo contains the script and data for the related publication in Ecological Indicators 81: 235-242 (2017)

-Scripts written by Katharina Voß and Ralf B. Schäfer
+Scripts written by Katharina Voss and Ralf B. Schäfer

 ## Description of material ##

-ECOLIND\_6908\_script.R:			 *Provides the R code to run the analyses and to plot the results.*
+ECOLIND_6908_script.R:			 *Provides the R code to run the analyses and to plot the results.*

 ID_abundance.csv:				*Abundance of species in sites*